Vodafone Broadband review 2023

 Vodafone Broadband Value for Money

-Vodafone is one of the cheapest fibre broadband providers, with Fibre 1 and Fibre 2 costing less than some ADSL deals.
+Having said that, Vodafone is still one of the cheapest fibre broadband providers, with Fibre 1 and Fibre 2 costing less than some ADSL deals.
 They’re also often available for the same price, so there’s no harm in going for the faster option even if you’re not sure you need it.

 Moving to a Pro II package does raise the monthly price, but you’ll get some useful extras in exchange.